NeuroTo/rfm_control/README.md

 This package provides infrastructure for controlling robots using AI foundation models like GR00T and Octo:

-- **`rfm_control/`**: Core robot foundation model control system
+This package contains:
 - Configuration-driven architecture based on Hexagonal Architecture (Ports and Adapters pattern)
 - Support for multiple AI models (GR00T, Octo) and robots
 - YAML-based configuration for flexible robot setups
 - Type-safe configuration with Pydantic validation

-- **`action_executor/`**: Action execution components for robot controllers
+- Action execution components for robot controllers (joint trajectory, gripper control)
-  - Joint trajectory execution
-  - Gripper control

 ## Quick Start